m-skolnick/changelog_bubbler/README.md

 ### Previous Ref
 By default the changelog will be generated based on a diff between the current git state and the previous tag.

-To specify your own ref, pass a flag named `previous-ref` with your desired git ref.
+To specify your own ref to compare with the current state, pass a flag named `previous-ref` with your desired git ref.

 example:
 ```